Angkas: History

 During the pilot operations, Angkas would be serviced by its 27,000 riders and could not add more motorcycles to its fleet.

 The pilot operations which was originally set to end on December 26, 2019 was extended by the technical working group of the DOTr until March 23, 2020 with the inclusion of two competitors, JoyRide and Move It.
 A cap of 30,000 riders in Metro Manila and 9,000 riders in Metro Cebu was imposed with the allocation of riders equally shared between the three motorcycle taxi service providers.
 Angkas would have to cut down its fleet of 27,000 riders to comply with the cap.
 Angkas in response sought a temporary restraining order from the Quezon City Trial Court against the imposition of the cap.
 It withdrew its bid in January 2020 after DOTr's technical working group increased the cap for of Metro Manila riders to 45,000.

 In November 2021, the company announced that co-founder, former Chief Transport Advocate George Royeca, and Angeline Tham's husband, will take over as CEO.
 Tham will continue to be involved in the company even after stepping down.

+In August 2024, Angkas signed a memorandum of understanding with the Social Security System to cover 30,000 partner riders in Metro Manila, Metro Cebu, and Cagayan de Oro.
+As self-employed members, it is entitled to security benefits such as sickness, maternity, disability, retirement, funeral, and death, including additional coverage from the DOLE's Employees' Compensation Commission program.